‘Those March winds shall blow, and we shall have snow and what will the Robin do then, poor thing?

 Do not remove the protective mulch from around the base of the roses, wait until mid May, and then apply a dressing of manure and fine bark mulch.

-You may be asking, ‘Why wait until May to apply manure’ The answer is that the soil needs to warm up to 55 degrees otherwise the nutrient benefits of the manure bacteria that works with plant roots and soil organisms are not activated.
+You may be asking, ‘Why wait until May to apply manure?’
+The answer is that the soil needs to warm up to 55 degrees otherwise the nutrient benefits of the manure bacteria that works with plant roots and soil organisms are not activated.
 I suggest you invest in an inexpensive soil thermometer to check the soil temperature.
-At soil temperature of 55 degrees, apply a three to four- inch layer of composted manure.
+At a soil temperature of 55 degrees, apply a three to four-inch layer of composted manure.

 When April arrives, carefully begin to clear away winter debris, treading carefully on the soil to avoid damaging soil structure and friable root systems.
 When you have cleared away the debris, make a clean edge to the borders with a sharp spade; this makes such a difference to the look of your garden.

-The best tool to use is a sharpened lawn edger, the blade is a half circle 9 inches wide and 4.5 inches deep with a flat top – this tool creates a deep edge.
+The best tool to use is a sharpened lawn-edger, the blade is a half-circle nine inches wide and 4.5 inches deep with a flat top – this tool creates a deep edge.
 Face the bed and thrust the edger down to its full depth and push the cut soil into the bed.
 Continue along and then remove the spade and surplus clumps of soil and grass.

-Edging was one of the first lessons I was taught at our family nursery in England; my great-grandfather was a strict taskmaster standing over me for quite a few days until I got the edging correct.
+Edging was one of the first lessons I was taught at our family nursery in England; my great grandfather was a strict taskmaster standing over me until I got the edge correct.

 If you are contemplating the location of a new planting bed or expanding an existing one, here are some tips:

-- Think in terms of where you spend your leisure time outdoors, and where you can sit in close proximity to the new bed in order to enjoy the bloom, fragrance and structure of your plantings.
+Think in terms of where you spend your leisure time outdoors, and where you may choose to sit, in close proximity to the new bed, to enjoy the bloom, fragrance and structure of your plantings.

-- Is it convenient to tend and enjoy where you can place a bench or chair?
+Is it convenient to tend and enjoy where you place a bench or chair?

 For an informal garden I prefer a curved bed – a curved line gives grace and fluidity.
 I lay out a garden hose in the desired shape and size of bed, adjust the hose until you are satisfied with the gentle curves.

-As previously mentioned, the best tool to use to edge or cut out a new bed is a sharpened lawn edger, this tool creates a deep edge.
+As previously mentioned, the best tool to use to edge or cut out a new bed is a sharpened lawn-edger.

-Do not apply manure until the soil temperature has reached 55 degrees which is usually in May, but with a soil thermometer you can check earlier.
-Many of you who have been my radio listeners and lecture audiences know how I feel about that wonderful natural product.
+Many of you, who have been my radio listeners and lecture audiences, know how I feel about that wonderful natural product.
 Manure is not a fertilizer – it builds soil structure, aids in drainage and its bacteria encourages the millions of soil animals below the surface to come alive and work with the manure bacteria to produce nutrients for the roots of the plants.

 Types of manure:

-- Poultry manure – I know the odor can be rather objectionable, however, this manure contains about 2% nitrogen, one of the highest levels in any manure.
+Poultry manure – I know the odor can be rather objectionable, however, this manure contains about 2 percent nitrogen, one of the highest levels in any manure.
 If you have access to poultry manure, allow it to age for two months and then add it to the garden.

-- Horse manure is about .5% nitrogen.
+Horse manure is about 0.5 percent nitrogen.
 If you obtain horse manure from a stable, which has sawdust on its floors – it should be pretty weed free.
 What I have done in the past is obtain horse and cow manure from stables and farms in April.
 When you get it home, spread manure out in a flat area (not in a planting bed) then cover it with a tarp for a month.
-With this method, the tarp will suffocate the weed seeds and the sun on the tarp encourage the manures to continue to decompose.
-A week before using horse and cow manure remove the tarp to allow the sun to further decompose it.
+Using this method, the tarp will suffocate the weed seeds and the sun on the tarp encourage the manures to continue to decompose.
+A week before using horse and cow manure, remove the tarp to allow the sun to further decompose it.

-- Cow manure is 0.25 % nitrogen and is the most available manure.
+Cow manure is 0.25 percent nitrogen and is the most available manure.
 If you get horse and cow manure from the farm, ask the farmer to give you manure from the bottom of the pile so that it is already partially decomposed.

-- Compost pile – If you do not have a compost pile, maybe it could go on your list for this season.
-Vegetable waste from the kitchen plus grass clippings, and wood pruning can be added to the pile.
+Compost pile – If you do not have a compost pile, maybe it could go on your list for this season.
+Vegetable waste from the kitchen, plus grass clippings, and wood pruning can be added to the pile.
 The high temperature in the compost kills the weed seed and cooks all those other necessary ingredients.
-The ratio of compost and manure for your garden is 1 part compost to 3 parts manure – but if you do not have compost – manure will do the trick.
+The ratio of compost and manure for your garden is one part compost to three parts manure – but if you do not have compost – manure will do the trick.

-To produce the best-planting environment, resulting in a soil that is ‘black gold’ apply 3 inches of composted manure to all planted areas in May, July and October.
+To produce the best-planting environment, resulting in a soil that is ‘black gold’ apply three inches of composted manure to all planted areas in May, July and October.